cpappas18/cheatsheet/career and personal development.md

 * [AI4Good Lab](https://www.ai4goodlab.com/) is a 7-week women-only introduction to machine learning and artificial intelligence program concluding in a 3-week team project that lets you make valuable connections and is an excellent springboard into the world of ML/AI. **Runs May-June, :watch:**
 * [AI Launch Lab R&D Program](https://launchlab.ai/rd-program/) is a research and development program that has you working on a real-world AI projects. **Runs Jun-Aug, :watch:**
 * [URx Talent Development Program](https://onereq.com/urx/talent-development-program/) is a series of workshops designed to help you start your career in tech. **Runs Jun-Aug, :books:**
-* [IVADO's Problem Solving Workshop](http://crm.umontreal.ca/probindustrielsEn2021/) is a 4-day workshop to solve real-world problems for large corporations. **Runs Aug 23-27th 2021, :watch:**
+* [IVADO's Problem Solving Workshop](http://crm.umontreal.ca/probindustrielsEn2021/) is a 4-day workshop to solve real-world problems for large corporations such as Air Canada and National Bank of Canada. **Runs Aug 23-27th 2021, :watch:**

 </details>